 JANE TRUST (US) is a Senior Managing Director at Legg Mason.
-She acts as the Trustee, President and Chief Executive Officer of Legg Mason sponsored funds domiciled in the US.
+She acts as the Trustee, President and Chief Executive Officer of Legg Mason-sponsored funds domiciled in the US.
 She has worked at various roles in the Legg Mason Group for over 25 years, including senior investment roles within Legg Mason Capital Management ("LMCM") and Legg Mason Investment Counsel ("LMIC").
 Ms. Trust was an Institutional Portfolio Manager for LMCM, managing accounts on behalf of sovereign wealth funds, pension plans, public funds and mutual funds.
 At LMIC, Ms. Trust was Head of Investments, supervising a team of equity and fixed income portfolio managers and overseeing the firm's trading desk.
+Ms. Trust received an AB in Engineering Sciences from Dartmouth College and a Master of Administrative Science in Finance from The Johns Hopkins University.
 She is a CFA® charterholder.